 Consider segmenting out your messaging by the following:

 - Relevant Trends: This has been a big focus for all kinds of sales teams.
 Regardless of your industry or target audience, they’re all going through something specific and are impacted by this pandemic differently.
 It’s important to engage with prospects with the most relevant use-case as possible.
+Don’t forget to lead with empathy to help prospects reach their business goals in the shortest time possible.
 Consider a brainstorm session to map out exactly what your customers are going through right now, and how your value prop needs to shift to be relevant.

-- Industry or Persona: If your product is industry-specific, have separate messaging and Sequences for each.
-You can even get more detailed by building out messaging specific to each persona’s challenges and ideal business outcomes.
+- Industry or Persona: If your product is industry-specific, create separate messaging and Sequences for each.
+You can even get more detailed by building focused, curated messaging and experiences specific to each persona’s challenges and ideal business outcomes.
+In today’s market, it pays to deeply understand your target market and build strong relationships.

 - Stage of Engagement: Prospects who have never before heard of your company should have separate messaging from those you have reached out to in the past.